-Sofa jammed on Bournemouth man's stairs as delivery men "walk away"
+Sofa jammed on Bournemouth man's stairs as delivery men 'walk away'

 He said it left plasterwork and wood panelling in the newbuild home badly damaged.

-The Blackburn-based company told the BBC it was carrying out an "interval investigation".
+The Blackburn-based company told the BBC it was carrying out an "internal investigation".

-It subsequently emailed Mr Ansel disputing his description of the events, claiming the sofa had been "left in a safe place on the landing".
+It subsequently emailed Mr Ansell disputing his description of the events, claiming the sofa had been "left in a safe place on the landing".

 It offered to replace the damaged sofa as a "goodwill gesture".